Bayesian Deep Learning and a Probabilistic Perspective of Generalization: Related Work

-In general, PAC-Bayes provides a compelling framework for deriving explicit non-asymptotic generalization bounds.
-These bounds can be improved by, e.g.\ fewer parameters, and very compact priors, which can be different from what provides optimal generalization.
+Our contributions are largely orthogonal and complementary to PAC-Bayes.
+PAC-Bayes bounds can be be improved by, e.g.\ fewer parameters, and very compact priors, which can be different from what provides optimal generalization.
 From our perspective, model flexibility and priors with \emph{large} support, rather than compactness, are desirable.
-Our focus is complementary, and largely prescriptive, aiming to provide intuitions on model construction, inference, generalization, and neural network priors, as well as new connections between Bayesian model averaging and deep ensembles, benefits of Bayesian model averaging specifically in the context of modern deep neural networks, perspectives on tempering in Bayesian deep learning, views of marginalization that contrast with simple Monte Carlo, as well as new methods for Bayesian marginalization in deep learning.
+Moreover, we show the great significance of multi-basin marginalization for generalization, whereas multi-basin marginalization has a minimal logarithmic effect on PAC-Bayes bounds.
+Indeed, \emph{marginalization} --- a posterior weighted model average --- is our key focus, whereas PAC-Bayes bounds are typically bounding the empirical risk of a single sample.
+In general, our focus is complementary to PAC-Bayes, aiming to provide \emph{prescriptive} intuitions on model construction, inference, and neural network priors, as well as new connections between Bayesian model averaging and deep ensembles, benefits of Bayesian model averaging in the context of modern deep neural networks, views of marginalization that contrast with simple Monte Carlo, and new methods for Bayesian marginalization in deep learning.

 In other work, \citet{pearce2018uncertainty} propose a modification of deep ensembles and argue that it performs approximate Bayesian inference, and \citet{gustafsson2019evaluating} briefly mention how deep ensembles can be viewed as samples from an approximate posterior.
 In the context of deep ensembles, we believe it is natural to consider the BMA integral separately from the simple Monte Carlo approximation that is often used to approximate this integral; to compute an accurate predictive distribution, we do not need samples from a posterior, or even a faithful approximation to the posterior.